Sandy Springs, Georgia: Services

 Sandy Springs was noted for contracting private companies to perform the majority of its services in a public-private partnership model of government at the beginning of its incorporation in 2005.
 While many governments contract with private-sector companies on a per-project basis, Sandy Springs is believed to be the first American city to outsource its services for the majority of ongoing operations.
 They chose to do so as an economic response to the Great Recession.
 The city regularly hosted delegations from other governments that were interested in the model.
 Services not outsourced include police, fire-rescue, and city management.
 The city moved away from the private-public partnership model in 2019 when it was realized how much money was lost to private contractors and hired 184 full-time city staff that work at the new City Springs development.
 It now operates as a hybrid model, outsourcing projects to private companies as needed.
-The city estimates $14 million will be saved over the next 5 years from hiring full-time staff.
+The city estimates $14 million will be saved over the next five years from hiring full-time staff.

-The Sandy Springs Police Department (SSPD) is the city's police department and took over services from Fulton County on July 1, 2006, with 86 original police officers recruited from various police agencies from all over the State of Georgia.
-The department currently has an authorized staff of 149 full-time sworn officers and 11 part-time officers.
-Additionally, SSPD also employs 23 civilian staff members who handle duties such as records, permits, GCIC, and fleet maintenance.
-The current Executive Officer is Chief Kenneth DeSimone, who assumed the position in 2013 from Terry Sult, who replaced Gene Wilson in 2008 as the Department's first Chief.
-The department answered 124,374 Calls for Service and made 3,390 arrests in 2020.

-Dedicated units of the SSPD include Uniform Patrol, Bike Unit, Community Affairs, Crime Scene Investigations, Criminal Investigation Division, Criminal Intelligence Unit, Crisis Negotiation Team, Honor Guard, K-9 Unit, Quick Response Force, Special Investigation Unit, Swift Water Rescue Team, Traffic Unit, and the Training Unit.
-Further, SSPD is a member of the North Metro SWAT Team, consisting of officers from Sandy Springs Police Department, Dunwoody Police Department, Johns Creek Police Department, and the Brookhaven Police Department.
-The SSPD headquarters is located at 7840 Roswell Road, Suite 301, within the Morgan Falls Office Park.